openshift/compliance-operator/doc/crds.md

 be used as the value of the `rule` attribute of the `ComplianceScan` object or the annotations that contain compliance controls that are addressed by this rule.

+Notable attributes:

+* **id**: XCCDF identifier.
+Parsed directly from the datastream.
+* **instructions**: Manual instructions to audit for this specific control.
+* **spec.enableRules**: Equivalent of `disableRules`, except enables rules that might be disabled by default.
+* **rationale**: A textual description of why this rule is being checked.
+* **severity**: A textual description of how severe is it to fail this rule.
+* **title**: A small summary of what this rule does
+* **checkType**: Indicates the type of check that this rule executes. `Node` is done directly on the node. `Platform` is done on the Kubernetes API layer.
+An empty value means there is no automated check and this will merely be informational.

+Ownership:

+Rules will have an appropriate label to easily identify the ProfileBundle that created it.
+The profileBundle will also be specified in the OwnerReferences of this object.

 ### The `TailoredProfile` object
 While we strive to make the default profiles useful in general, each organization might